tewha/tewha.net/_posts/import/2012/07/2012-07-30-keyboard-type-is-not-a-validator.md

 ---
 layout: post
-tags : ["ios", "Software Development", "coding"]
+tags : ["iOS", "Software Development", "Coding"]
 title: "Keyboard type is not a validator"
 ---
 So you've set your `UITextField`'s `keyboardType` to only accept numbers.
 Or email addresses, or URLs, or whatever.
 Fine.
 You're done, right?